Improved Graph Clustering: Main Results: Performance Guarantees

 \subsection{Estimating $ t $ in Special Cases}

-We have argued that specifying $ t $ in a completely data-driven way is ill-posed for the general \gpp, e.g., when the clusters are hierarchical.
-However, for special cases this can be done reliably with strong guarantees.
-Consider the standard stochastic blockmodel, where all clusters have the same size $ K $, the edge probabilities are uniform (i.e., equal to $ p $ within clusters and $ q $ across clusters, with $ p>q $), and there are no outliers ($ n_2 = 0 $) or non-random edges.
-Observe that $ \mathbb{E}\left[A\right]- (1-p)I$ is a matrix with blocks of $ p $ and $ q $'s\footnote{Recall that we use the convention $ a_{ii}=1 $.}, which is equal to the Kronecker product of a $ K\times K $ all-one matrix and an $ r\times r $ circulant matrix with entries equal to $ p $ on the diagonal and $ q $ elsewhere.
-The all-one matrix has one non-zero eigenvalue $ K $, and the circulant matrix has eigenvalues $ (p-q) + rq $ and $ p-q $ with multiplicities $ 1 $ and $ r-1 $, respectively.
-The eigenvalues of $ \mathbb{E}\left[A\right] - (1-p)I$ is the product of these two matrices.
-It follows that the first eigenvalue of $\mathbb{E}\left[A\right]$ is $K(p-q)+nq+(1-p)$ with multiplicity $ 1 $, the second eigenvalue is $K(p-q)+(1-p)$ with multiplicity $\frac{n}{K}-1$, and the third eigenvalue is $1-p$ with multiplicities $(n-\frac{n}{K}$)~\cite{giesen2005manypartition}.
-This motivates us to use the eigenvalues of the observed matrix $ A$ to estimate $ p $, $ q $ and $ t $; see Algorithm~\ref{alg:est_pq}.
+We argued in Section~\ref{sec:remark_alg} that specifying $ t $ in a completely data-driven way is ill-posed for the general \gpp, e.g., when the clusters have a hierarchical structure.
+However, for some cases this can be done reliably with strong guarantees.
+Consider the standard stochastic blockmodel, where all the $ r=n/K $ clusters have the same size $ K $, the edge probabilities are uniform (i.e., equal to $ p $ within clusters and $ q $ across clusters, with $ p>q $), and there are no unaffiliated nodes ($ n_2 = 0 $) or non-random edges.
+Without lost of generality, we may re-label the nodes such that the $ l $-th cluster has nodes $ (l-1)K+1, (l-1)K+2, \ldots, lK $.
+Observe that the matrix $\bar{A} := \mathbb{E}\left[A\right]- (1-p)I$ is a matrix with blocks of $ p $ and $ q $'s,\footnote{Recall that we use the convention $ a_{ii}=1 $.} and therefore can be written as